Obviously the ends justifies the means

 There are two mainstream versions of the idea that "the ends can't justify the means" that need refuting.
 One is based on the "non-aggression principle" and says it can never be justified to violate rights in any situation, which is a common belief among libertarians.
 Michael Huemer's "Risk Refutes Absolutism" gives as good an argument against this one as I can give.
-But there's another common deontologist position, based on the principle of double-effect, which says that good outcomes *can* outweigh evil outcomes (even rights violations), justifying the act, *if* the good outcomes aren't *because of* the evil ones.
+But there's another common deontologist position, based on Thomas Aquinas's principle of double effect, which says that good outcomes *can* outweigh evil outcomes (even rights violations), justifying the act, *if* the good outcomes aren't *because of* the evil ones.
 But besides being extremely counter-intuitive, this position suffers from its own logical problem: you can't always objectively define whether an act counts as having an evil *means* or an evil side effect.

 Risk Refutes Absolutism

 Let's look at two scenarios often used as examples, the organ transplant and trolley problem.
 The organ transplant is:

 You are a doctor with 5 patients in need of various organ transplants.
 Without the organs, all 5 patients will die today.
 Time is almost up when an innocent bystander arrives at the hospital who has the required organs to save all 5 patients.
 You can either let this bystander walk away while your 5 patients die, or murder the bystander and use their organs to save all 5 patients.
 Assume the bystander doesn't consent to being sacrificed.